stellar/kotlin-wallet-sdk/README.md

-# kotlin-wallet-sdk
+# Kotlin Wallet SDK

-Kotlin Wallet SDK to build Stellar wallets
+Kotlin Wallet SDK is a library that allows developers to build wallet applications on the Stellar network faster.
+It utilizes [Java Stellar SDK](https://github.com/stellar/java-stellar-sdk) to communicate with a Stellar Horizon network.